runesmith2013/kotln-couchbase-quickstart/README.md

 ### Project Setup Notes

 This project was based on the standard Ktor project.
-A full list of packages are referenced in the `build.gradle` file.
+A full list of packages is referenced in the `build.gradle` file.